 Certification increases the professionalism of veterinary technicians as well as advances and promotes the veterinary technician profession nationally and in Vermont.

 Once you have graduated from an AVMA accredited school and passed the VTNE you are able to apply for certification.
 Our certification coordinator will verify your application, diploma, and VTNE scores and then if all is in order she will send you a welcome letter and bylaws.
 The President will then send you certification certificates (one for your records and one to display at your place of work.)
-You will then have two years to accumulate 18 CE credits to maintain your certification.
+You will then have two years to accumulate 18 CE credits (6 online credits are allowed) to maintain your certification.
 Membership has annual dues ($50) but certification credits are accrued in two year stretches to allow members to go to bigger meetings and get a lot of credits at one time.
 The VVTA offers a minimum of 12 credits per year for continuing education.
 The VVMA offers a minimum of 18 credits of continuing education.
 If you can not afford to attend meetings out of state your local associations offer at least 30 credits in-state annually.